Employers, insurers push to make virtual visits regular care

 Insurers like Oscar Health, UnitedHealthcare and Kaiser Permanente also have started or expanded virtual-first care plans this year.
 Priority Health in Michigan began selling a plan for people without employer-sponsored coverage after the insurer noticed that customers weren’t visiting doctors as much as they expected.

-Vice President Carrie Kincaid said Priority Health found that some customers didn’t have time to leave work for appointments.
+A vice president, Carrie Kincaid, said Priority Health found that some customers didn’t have time to leave work for appointments.
 Another group, early retirees, travels frequently and isn't able to make it back to Michigan for in-person visits.

 She said the new plan, run with virtual care provider Doctor on Demand, blew past enrollment projections and had more than 5,000 people signed up on the first day.